King Tubbys Meets Rockers Uptown

 King Tubbys Meets Rockers Uptown is a dub studio album by Augustus Pablo and King Tubby, released in 1976.
 It features Carlton Barrett on drums, Robbie Shakespeare and Aston Barrett on bass guitar, and Earl "Chinna" Smith on guitar.
 Pablo produced the album and played melodica, piano, organ and clavinet.
-The album was recorded at Randy's in Kingston, Jamaica.
-A distinctly different mix of the title song with vocals and dub, titled "Baby I Love You So", can be found on the Jacob Miller and Augustus Pablo 1975 album, Who Say Jah No Dread.
+All sessions with the musicians were recorded at Randy's studio in Kingston, Jamaica, and then Pablo took the tapes to King Tubby for mixing.
 The album has been released on several different labels, often with slightly different artworks and track lists.

-The title song was released as a 45 rpm single in 1974 on the Mango label (MS-2001), with "Baby I Love You So" as the B-side.
+The title song is a dub version of the Jacob Miller song "Baby I Love You So", also produced by Pablo.
+It was released as a 45 rpm single in 1974 on the Mango label (MS-2001), with "Baby I Love You So" as the B-side.
+A distinctly different mix of the song with vocals and dub can be found on the Jacob Miller and Augustus Pablo album, Who Say Jah No Dread, released in 1992.

-The album was listed in the 1999 book The Rough Guide: Reggae: 100 Essential CDs.